Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-• NULL values in input parameters are ignored.
+. - NULL values in input parameters will be skipped.

-• If the corresponding character for the input parameter is a non-printable character, the return value may include the character, but it might not be displayable.
+- If the character corresponding to the input parameter is a non-printable character, the return value will still contain the character corresponding to that parameter, but it may not be displayed.

 taos> select char(77);